 Natalia Jagielska PhD, MEarthSci (b.
 1997) graduated with a Doctorate in Geosciences, specialising in vertebrate palaeontology, at the University of Edinburgh in 2024.
 Her team discovered the first named, and to date, best-preserved pterosaur from Scotland (Dearc sgiathanach) to global media interest and academic acclaim (awarded the Edward Forbes Prize in 2024).
 Natalia's work focuses primarily on functional osteology of vertebrates (notably, pterosaurs) and screening techniques (such as Laser-Stimulated Fluorescence or Synchrotron-Rapid-Scanning X-ray Fluorescence).
 Dr. Jagielska has a 1st class Integrated Masters (Hons) in Earth Science from the University of Manchester (2019), with thesis focusing on fossil geochemistry.
-Her research has been presented at global conferences (SVP, EAVP, SVPCA...).
-Natalia herself delivered lectures and classes on her research at the University of Warsaw, and Charles University Prague among others.
-And demonstrated on field geological courses at the University of Edinburgh.
+Their research has been presented at global conferences (SVP, EAVP, SVPCA, PalAss).
+Natalia herself delivered lectures and classes on her research at the Nanjing Institute of Geology, University of Warsaw, Charles University Prague, among others.
+In addition to demonstrating on field and lab geological courses at the University of Edinburgh.
+Natalia has experience in mentoring undergraduate and masters students.
+In addition to academia, Natalia works with the museum industry and creates educational cartoons.

 Education:

 Dr. Jagielska in addition to being a prolific scientist, has a diverse portfolio of work experiences.
 From industrial internships with British Petroleum (BP) to teaching design and programming with FireTech, and wetland management in Mainland China.
-Along with training on British-China relations (British Council), Central European Green Energy Sector (EPG Romania), and Leadership (UpRising Leadership; Common Purpose).
-She has worked in England, Scotland, Poland and mainland China.
+Along with training in British-China relations (British Council) and Central European Green Energy Sector (EPG Romania).
+She has worked in England, Scotland, Poland, mainland China and Hong Kong, China (SAR).
 The industry Natalia is most connected to is the museum sector.
-Having years of experience in public engagement and curation, from voluntary work at the Bolton Museum (2014-19) to the Manchester Museum (2015-19), culminating in employment at the Museum of Polish Geological Institute (2023) and the role of Collections Curator at the Lyme Regis Museum (2024-2025).
+Having years of experience in public engagement and curation, from voluntary work at the Bolton Museum (2014-19) to the Manchester Museum (2015-19), culminating in employment at the Museum of Polish Geological Institute (2023) and the role of a Collections Curator at the Lyme Regis Museum (2024-2025).
 Where she was involved in handling loans, preparing exhibition spaces, delivering lectures, writing grant proposals, digitising and facilitating access to collections.
-Dr. Jagielska has been in charge of organising the largest palaeontological event in Britain, the Lyme Regus Fossil Festival in 2024 and 2025, attracting over 15,000 visitors.
-Natalia also works as a scientific consultant, providing feedback and guidance for film, tv, books, toys and video games.
-She was involved with games such as PalaeoPines (winner of The Gamehers Best Game of The Year award) and the upcoming BBC Walking with the Dinosaurs reboot.
+Dr. Jagielska has been in charge of organising the largest palaeontological event in Britain, the Lyme Regis Fossil Festival in 2024 and 2025, attracting over 15,000 visitors.
+Natalia works as a scientific consultant, providing feedback and guidance for film, tv, books, toys and video games.
+She was involved with games such as PalaeoPines (winner of The Gamehers Best Game of The Year award) and BBC's Walking with Dinosaurs reboot.

 Employment (continued):